-62 Based on results from life cycle assessment done using the SW tool e-DEA eliPack, software of Elipso (trade association).

-Tetra Pak Sustainability Report 2022 - Our Focus Areas - Taking Action on Climate testing a new fibre-based barrier, in close collaboration with some food and beverage manufacturers.
-Early results suggest that the package with a fibre-based barrier will offer substantial CO2 reduction when compared to traditional aseptic cartons63, together with comparable shelf life and food protection properties64.
+Based on climate accounting internal calculations considering 59199 tonnes of plant-based plastic purchased in 2021.
+To calculate the avoided emissions number, we use a third party validated emission factor for the plant-based polymers. &lt;sup>62 Based on results from life cycle assessment done using the SW tool e-DEA\ eliPack, software of Elipso (trade association). testing a new fibre-based barrier, in close collaboration with some food and beverage manufacturers.
+Early results suggest that the package with a fibre-based barrier will offer substantial CO2 reduction when compared to traditional aseptic cartons, together with comparable shelf life and food protection properties.
 We believe this development will therefore act as a breakthrough in reducing climate impact.

-Read more on the fibre-based barrier in the Driving Circular Solutions chapter
+Read more on the fibre-based barrier in the (>)Driving Circular Solutions chapter

-As a result of these efforts, we have earned a place as a leading company on CDP's 2021 Supplier Engagement Leader board for effectively taking action to engage our suppliers on the challenges associated with climate change and to measure and reduce climate risk within our supply chain.
+Our Operational GHG Emissions (Scopes 1, 2 and business travel) As a result of these efforts, we have earned a place as a leading company on CDP's 2021 Supplier Engagement Leader board for effectively taking action to engage our suppliers on the challenges associated with climate change and to measure and reduce climate risk within our supply chain.
 Leading the sustainability transformation means leading by example, and we want our own operations to be a global benchmark for our suppliers, peers, and other leaders.
 To this end, we are maximising efficiency and minimising waste through World Class Manufacturing (WCM), using and investing in renewable energy, seeking "green building" certifications, promoting lower carbon business travel, and investing in nature-based initiatives for carbon sequestration.

 We ask our suppliers to make ambitious climate commitments.
 We cannot demand this of them if we are not doing the same type of work ourselves.
 For our operations, we need to go beyond what we are requesting of other parts of the value chain and thereby be in a position to support our suppliers and customers to reduce their emissions as well.

-Oliver Edberg,

-Climate Manager, Tetra Pak
+Oliver Edberg, Climate Manager, Tetra Pak A one litre Tetra Pak carton package is typically made of approximately 70% paperboard, 25% of polyethylene and 5% of aluminium to protect the product inside For certain product categories, such as dairy products, the shelf life and food protection properties offered by the fibre-based barrier are comparable to aseptic carton packages that make use of aluminium.
 Our 2021 value chain emissions